 the breaking of the codes and finally the intelligence derrived from it.

 We were overwelmed; what a beautiful place this was.
-We spend three days at BP
+We spent three days there

 One of the nicest things about British people is that, as soon as they notice

 your interest, they are prepaired to explain things in great detail.

 From the intercept stations — the so-called Y-Service — to the

 Bombe machines that were used for breaking the Enigma messages.